Last Updated February 19th, 2021 at 09:30 am by Lisa

 Regular lemons are always available, but Meyer lemons are seasonal.
 You are most likely to find them in stores from December through May.

-Store chilled in the refrigerator, and place it on the counter about 30 minutes before your ready to use it.
-Whisk or shake it in a jar to combine, before pouring over salad.
+Store in an air-tight container or covered jar chilled in the refrigerator.
+Place it on the counter about 30 minutes before you are ready to use it.

 On average, one medium-sized lemon yields 2 tablespoons of lemon juice.